executors/executors/README.md

       }
     };

-An executor which executes work immediately within the calling thread may define the `sync_execute()` customization point:
+An executor which executes work immediately within the calling thread may define the `sync_execute()` method:

     struct inline_executor
     {